vlang/v/doc/docs.md

 println(blue)
 ```

-Global variables are not allowed, so this can be really useful.
+Global variables are not allowed, so this can be useful.

 When naming constants, snake_case must be used.
 Many people prefer all caps consts: `TOP_CITIES`.
-This wouldn't work
-well in V, because consts are a lot more powerful than in other languages.
+This wouldn't work well in V, because consts are a lot more powerful than in other languages.
-They can represent complex structures, and this is used quite often since there
-are no globals:
+They can represent complex structures, and this is used quite often since there are no globals:

 ```v
 println('Top cities: $TOP_CITIES.filter(.usa)')